 But You Should Play SOME Red Dead Redemption II Before Jumping In

 Spending some time in RDR2 will help you out tremendously in Red Dead Online.
 While RDO has a tutorial, it isn’t as in-depth or detailed as the tutorials in RDR2.
-The controls in RDR2 and RDO can take some time to get the hang of, and practising them in single-player is a good idea.
+The controls in RDR2 and RDO can take some time to get the hang of, and practicing them in single-player is a good idea.
 There are also a lot of systems to manage, like warmth, hunger and cleaning guns.
 Red Dead Online uses all of these systems, so learning how they work in single-player is highly advised.

 Take Your Time In the Character Creator

-To Make Money, Focus On The Story Missions
+First, Focus On The Story Missions

 To Make Even More Money, Find Some Treasure Maps